cmstead/jsLearnerForms/docs-source/forms-source/form2-doc/buildVector.md

 #### It contains a constructor for an object called Vector

-Now we will create a constructor for an object called `Vector`.
-We are not yet exporting that constructor.
+Now you will create a constructor for an object called `Vector`.
+You are not yet exporting that constructor.
 This constructor can just be an empty function.

 <details><summary>Hints</summary>

-We will not be using JavaScripts class objects.
+You will not be using JavaScripts class objects.
 Instead work from the original way to build a constructor as a specially named function.

 <details><summary>Code</summary>